-AECF’s flagship initiative on gender, the Investing in Women – Agribusiness competition will be launched on 24th August, 2018 in Abidjan, Cote d’Ivoire.
+AECF’s flagship initiative on gender, the Investing in Women – Agribusiness competition launch has been postponed to the 18th September, 2018 in Abidjan, Cote d’Ivoire.
 This initiative seeks to create a gender inclusive agricultural value chain that addresses rural poverty, food insecurity and gender equality by increasing the proportion of women generating income from agribusiness as well as the number and quality of jobs for women working in agricultural value chains.

 The program will serve to generate benefits for businesses and improve the livelihoods of women in agribusiness either through increasing business revenue for women entrepreneurs, producers and job creation for women across the agriculture value chain.
 Attention will be paid not only to increasing the livelihoods of the owners, workers and suppliers in a particular business, but to support businesses that shape contemporary practices to create a more inclusive value chain.